paypal/paypal-checkout-components/docs/hybrid.md

 ### Create and execute the payment entirely from the client side

 - Specify `client` and `payment` to create the payment
-- Specify `commit: true` to execute the payment after the buyer clicks Pay
+- Specify `commit: true` to display a "Pay Now" button rather than a "Continue" button
 - Specify `onAuthorize` to get a callback after the payment is authorized, and execute the payment

 ```javascript